 As noted in MADD’s report, the Center for Disease Control (CDC) compiled 15 peer-reviewed studies showing a 67 percent reduction in recidivism when comparing offenders with ignition interlock devices to those with license suspensions.
 Furthermore, once the interlock device is removed, those who have used it previously are 39 percent less likely to re-offend.
 See more drunk driving statistics.

 This year marks MADD’s 10th anniversary since launching their Campaign to Eliminate Drunk Driving.
 To date, MADD representatives have logged thousands of hours across the nation advocating for ignition interlock laws for all offenders.
 Currently, 25 states have adopted laws requiring ignition interlock devices for all drunk driving offenders.
 While this shows progress, there is still a long road ahead.
 In this report, MADD outlines specific suggestions for each state on how to strengthen their interlock laws and create safer roads.
+For more information about an Intoxalock ignition interlock device, call our state specialists at (833) 623-0200..
 Read the full report here.